First off, congrats on taking the first steps towards traveling with a toddler!

 6 | Respect Your Kid’s Needs (& Desires)

 You’re the parent, you’re paying for the trip, so you’re the boss, right?
 Well, yes and no.

-We parents like to think of ourselves as the boss, but in practical terms, that’s rarely the case.
-Perhaps a middle manager at most, but never the boss.
+We parents like to think of ourselves as the boss, but in practical terms, that’s rarely the case when traveling with a toddler.

 That’s because, in addition to kids being their own persons with their own wants and desires like the rest of us, the youngest kids have specific needs that must be addressed (and respected) not just for their survival, but for the wellbeing of the entire family.

 Bark orders all you want, you won’t make a hungry baby any less hungry, or a tired toddler tour three more UNESCO sites before nap time by telling them so or threatening them with punishment.

 All this to say, it’s important to take into consideration and prioritize the needs of all family members when traveling with a toddler or baby.

 Here are some easy suggestions for making that happen:

 - It might be tempting, but don’t skip the nap.
 For the youngest travelers, you might even be able to get away with a mobile nap (in a carrier or stroller).
 Either way, respect the almighty nap!

 - Respect mealtime.
 If your kids eat at certain times at home, it’s best not to mess with that too much.
 Your kids will be happier and less moody, but also have more energy!
 And, they’ll be more tolerant of your travel plans.
 Nothing ruins traveling with a toddler quicker than a hungry little one!